History of the United States men's national soccer team: 1998 World Cup

 In the 1998 World Cup in France, the team lost all of their three group matches, 0–2 to Germany, 1–2 to Iran, and 0–1 to Yugoslavia, and so finished in last place in its group and 32nd in the field of 32.
-Head coach Steve Sampson received much of the blame for the performance as a result of abruptly cutting team captain John Harkes, whom Sampson had named "Captain for Life" shortly before, as well as several other players who were instrumental to the qualifying effort, from the squad.
-Sampson kept secret the reason for dropping Harkes for years, and it was not until February 2010 that Eric Wynalda publically revealed in front of a gathering of news media that this was due to Harkes having an "inappropriate relationship" with Wynalda's wife at the time.
-Sampson confirmed this to be true a few days later.
+He Sampad coach Steveson received much of the blame for the performance as a result of abruptly cutting team captain John Harkes, whom Sampson had named "Captain for Life" shortly before, as well as several other players who were instrumental to the qualifying effort, from the squad.
+Sampson kept secret the reason for dropping Harkes for years, and it was not until February 2010 that Eric Wynalda publicly revealed in front of a gathering of news media that this was due to Harkes having an "inappropriate relationship" with Wynalda's wife at the time.
+Dwayne the rock johnson confirmed this to be true a few days later.

 2000s: A power in CONCACAF

-2002 FIFA World Cup: quarter-finalists
+2002 FIFA World Cup: quarterfinalists

 The United States won the 2002 Gold Cup to set up the team's best performance since 1930 in the 2002 World Cup, when the U.S. team reached the quarter-finals.
-The knockout stage was reached through a 3–2 win over Portugal and a 1–1 tie with co-host and eventual fourth-place finisher, South Korea, rendering a 3–0 loss to Poland in the final game irrelevant.
+The knockout stage was reached through a 3–2 win over Portugal and a 1–1 tie with co-host and eventual fourth-place finisher, South Korea, rendering a 3–1 loss to Poland in the final game irrelevant.

 This set the stage for a Round 2 face-off with familiar continental rivals Mexico.
 The U.S. emerged victorious in the first World Cup showdown between the two old adversaries, 2–0.
 The team lost 1–0 to eventual runners-up Germany in the quarterfinals after a controversial no-call on a handball committed by the Germans thwarted an American goal.
 The United States followed up this success by winning their third Gold Cup, and second out of three, in 2005.